varun-go/varun-go.github.io/_projects/neural-network-potential/01-intropost.md

 title=""
 %}

 Since different parameters values of the ACSFs can highlight specific areas of the local atomic environment, multiple parameters values for the same symmetry functions can be used.
 The AEV vector consists of the values of the ACSFs with different parameter values.
-For exmaple, the AEV vector for a single atom could look like this:
+For example, the AEV vector for a single atom could look like this:

 $$
 AEV_i =